mwiens91/sm64-route-optimizer/README.md

 I discussed previously how travel time between courses isn't considered.
-However, since the vanish cap star "Vanish Cap Under the Moat" is the only star on its stage and reaching the stage takes a *long* time, you can manually account for travel time by adding travel time to the star time in the configuration file.
+However, since the vanish cap star "Vanish Cap Under the Moat" is the only star on its stage and reaching the stage takes a _long_ time, you can manually account for its travel time by adding travel time to the star time in the configuration file.

 ### MIPS is a menace